Back to the lexicon

 Healthcare77%87%

 A score below 60% should be treated as an urgent signal.
 Values between 75 and 85% are solid; above 85% is considered excellent.
+Telecommunications and the public sector score structurally lower — cross-industry comparisons are therefore of limited value.

 CSAT, NPS, and CES Compared